 Laudrup has become one of the most in-demand managers in the Barclays Premier League after another remarkable season has guaranteed the Swans ninth spot and seen the Welsh club win the Capital One Cup, their first major trophy.

 Laudrup's side lost 2-1 at Manchester United's farewell party for Sir Alex Ferguson at Old Trafford but other results meant the Swans are assured of finishing ninth - and Laudrup intends to remain next season to build on that, saying: "Next season I want to try to consolidate Swansea."

-He also claimed that claimed that finishing in the top 10 of the league is an even greater achievement that winning the Capital One Cup.
+He also claimed that finishing in the top 10 of the league is an even greater achievement that winning the Capital One Cup.

 "Our aim has to be to try to consolidate in mid-table.
 That sounds a bit arrogant but we finished 11th last year and eighth or ninth this season.
 That's what we have to aim for next season as well and it won't be easy as I know some of the clubs below us want to spend heavily so it's another huge challenge."